-Richard (Rick) H. Profit, Jr. has been the Director, President and a board member of PAACT for over thirteen years.
+Richard (Rick) H. Profit, Jr. has been the Director, President and a board member of PAACT for over fourteen years.
 Rick is the stepson of Lloyd Ney, PAACT’s founder and the son of Janet Ney, Lloyd’s widow and PAACT Board Member.

 Rick had a close relationship with Lloyd for over 25 years.
 Some of his compassion for Prostate Cancer patients derives from that relationship and from his own experience with a life threatening illness.
 At the age of 22, during a routine physical, it was discovered that his liver enzymes were elevated well above normal.
 In August of 1995 Rick was admitted to the hospital for emergency gall bladder surgery.
 At that time it was discovered he had cirrhosis of the liver and that the condition was far worse than the blood tests had indicated.
 He was diagnosed as having a rare liver disease known as primary sclerosing cholangitis.
 His condition eventually became life threatening and a liver transplant was necessary for survival.
 After an 18 month wait, that included hospitalization on 7 different occasions, a liver finally became available for him on May 1, 1997.
 The surgery was successful and recovery complete.